tldr-pages/tldr/pages/linux/cbatticon.md

 # cbatticon

-> cbatticon is a lightweight and fast battery icon that sits in your system tray.
+> A lightweight and fast battery icon that sits in your system tray.
 > More information: <https://github.com/valr/cbatticon>.

 - Show the battery icon in the system tray: